Too Many eReaders? Here's How to Choose the Right One

 Amazon

-Dominates the eReader market with its Kindle range, known for seamless integration with the Amazon store.
+Dominates the eReader market with the Kindle series, known for seamless integration with Amazon's vast eBook library.

 Bestseller